-For Limited quantities and Excepted quantities there are exemptions from these segregation requirements provided they do not react dangerously with each other.
+For LQ and EQ there are exemptions from these segregation requirements provided they do not react dangerously with each other.

-9.3 Segregation requirements on board vessels
+9.3.
+Segregation requirements on board vessels

 The IMDG Code also has ship specific stowage and segregation provisions included in part 7.
 These further requirements are dealt with in separate chapters namely: